quantumchunks/quantumchunks.github.io/math/complex/index.md

 In addition to being an ordered set of two numbers, complex numbers need to follow certain rules of addition, multiplication, and conjugation.

 ### Addition
-Adding two complex numbers is straight forward.
+Adding two complex numbers is straightforward.
 You just add the real parts together and add the imaginary parts together.

 $$
 z_1 = a + ib \\